hannah68/cs-lists/README.md

 ## Stacks

-A stack is a _last in, lirst out_ (LIFO) data type that behaves similarly to a stack of plates (or the [The Tower of Hanoi](https://www.mathsisfun.com/games/towerofhanoi.html)), because, as shown in Figure 2, adding or removing is only possible at the top.
+A stack is a _last in, first out_ (LIFO) data type that behaves similarly to a stack of plates (or the [The Tower of Hanoi](https://www.mathsisfun.com/games/towerofhanoi.html)), because, as shown in Figure 2, adding or removing is only possible at the top.

 ![](assets/stack.png)